Gortakeegan

 The fourteen acre Gortakeegan complex, which includes four floodlit astro turf pitches, is a designated FAI regional centre.

-In 2000, after Monaghan United secured a sponsorship deal with the building firm, Century Homes, the ground became known as Century Homes Park.
-In 2005 after Century Homes was acquired by the Kingspan Group, the ground became known as Kingspan Century Park.
-When the sponsorship deal ended the ground reverted to its original name.
+In 1987, Monaghan United left their previous home at Belgium Park to move into Gortakeegan.
+In 2000, after Monaghan United secured a sponsorship deal with the building firm Century Homes, the ground became known as Century Homes Park.
+After Century Homes was acquired by the Kingspan Group in 2005, the ground became known as Kingspan Century Park.
+When the sponsorship deal ended, the ground reverted to its original name.

 During the 2005 season, while Oriel Park was being redeveloped, Dundalk played many of their home games at Gortakeegan.

-Moneghan United underage also play their games at Gortakeegan and it's facilities.
+Monaghan United underage also play their games at Gortakeegan and its facilities.